FREQUENTLY ASKED QUESTIONS

 Why can’t I book for more than one adult: one child in regular classes?

-Whilst we would love to accommodate on a regular basis an additional parent/ guest for each child, space is unfortunately very limited in our studio.
+Whilst we would love to accommodate on a regular basis an additional parent/ guest for each child, space is unfortunately very limited in our current studio.
 We want to keep the flow of movement around the activities as much as possible, for the enjoyment of all.
 We can sometimes accommodate an additional parent/ guest when someone in the class notifies in advance they cannot attend, or the class is not yet full.
-Please email us in advance to discus.
+Please email us in advance to discuss.
 If Opa is in town we will try our best to let him join too, or if not, you can enjoy a coffee in a cafe very nearby while Opa enjoys the experience themselves with your little artist.
 On the other side, if you are a parent booking in two children, please email firstname.lastname@example.org so that it can be noted that there will be a bit more space to accommodate a guest in a given class.

 We do offer Family Arts LAB events where everyone is welcome, please check out the home page for upcoming events.

 I’ve missed the course start date – can I still join in?

 This may be possible if there are still places, early on in the course.
 Please email and ask with a specific class / event date and time in mind.
 We are only interested in you joining a class later (space permitting) if you have read the about us and feel its the right concept for you.

 We can’t make the class this week – can we do a make-up class?